 Look for Grants and Loans

 There is a range of grant and loan programs for small businesses impacted by the coronavirus shutdown.
 Many of these are federal programs, and others are offered by private non-profits, corporations or other entities.
 Even if current funding for a program has been exhausted, additional monies may become available.
-For instance, lawmakers recently agreed to a second round of funding for certain Small Business Administration (SBA) programs after the initial $349 billion in funding was exhausted in less than two weeks.
 Loan and debt relief programs to consider include:

 SBA COVID-19 Related Programs

-Economic Injury Disaster Loan: An Economic Injury Disaster Loan (EIDL) and related Emergency Advance can provide up to $2 million to small businesses impacted by the coronavirus shutdown.
-The Emergency Advance, which can be up to $10,000, does not need to be repaid.
+Economic Injury Disaster Loan: An Economic Injury Disaster Loan (EIDL) can provide up to $2 million to small businesses impacted by the coronavirus shutdown.
 Principal and interest payments on the EIDL can be deferred for the first year.
-On Friday, April 24, 2020, lawmakers approved an additional $60 billion in funding for the EIDL, including $10 billion for Emergency Advances and $50 billion to fund new EIDL loans.
+The deadline to apply for an EIDL loan is currently December 31, 2020.
+While a related Emergency Advance Program, which provided up to $10,000 and did not need to be repaid, was previously offered to small businesses, this program expired on July 11, 2020.
 You can access more information about the coronavirus-related EIDL and Emergency Advance here.

-Paycheck Protection Program (PPP): The PPP provides a short-term loan to cover certain payroll costs, mortgage interest, rent, and utilities.
-The maximum loan amount is generally 2.5 times the average of your last 12 months of certain payroll costs, up to $10 million.
-Payroll costs are capped at $100,000 per employee.
-The interest rate is 1%.
-These loans were originally due in two years, but recent legislation amending the PPP extended the loan term for loans made on or after June 5, 2020 to five years.
+Paycheck Protection Program (PPP): The PPP, which closed to new applicants on August 8, 2020 provided a short-term loan to cover certain payroll costs, mortgage interest, rent, and utilities.
+The maximum loan amount was generally 2.5 times the average of your last 12 months of certain payroll costs, up to $10 million.
+Payroll costs were capped at $100,000 per employee.
+The interest rate on already distributed loans is 1%.
+These loans were originally due in two years, but subsequent legislation amending the PPP extended the loan term for loans made on or after June 5, 2020 to five years.
 However, payments are deferred for 10 months or until the date on which the loan forgiveness amount (if the loan is only partially forgiven) is remitted to the lending bank by the SBA.
 With some exceptions, this loan is eligible to be forgiven entirely if: